Hegdesahanaaa/StreamLit/README.md

 **How to run a streamlit app?** streamlit run filename.py

---This would open you app on `http://localhost:8501`
+--This would open your app on `http://localhost:8501`

 Yayy!!
 Now you can upload & query your file and LLM will answer you.